 The operations relating to the lifecycle of patents are conducted directly by Leonardo’s divisions.
 On a quarterly basis, the Corporate assess the quantitative and qualitative evolution of its portfolio and supports all operations for the internal and external promotion of IPR.

-The Electronics, Defence and Security sector produces the most of patents (61%), followed by Aeronautics (14%), Helicopters (12%) and Space (4%)*.
-The evolution of our patent portfolio has had in the last ten years a 8% composite average growth rate (CAGR) overall, going from the 82 patent families active in the portfolio way back in 1995 to the thousands of patent families existing today.
+The Electronics, Defence and Security sector produces the most of patents (61%), followed by Aeronautics (14%), Helicopters (12%) and Space sector with Telespazio and Thales Alenia Space Italia (5%).
+The evolution of our patent portfolio has had in the last ten years a 5% composite average growth rate (CAGR) overall, going from few patent families active in the portfolio way back in 1995 to the thousands of patent families existing today.

-A sustained growth rate that, in the 2004-2007 period, involved the Company/the Group catching up with competitors with very high numbers of new patent applications; in the next years 2008-2011, the growth rate stabilized at levels close to the aerospace sector average, with a significant increase in selectivity with respect to the technologies and industrial processes to be protected; in 2012-2015, growth remained positive.
+A sustained growth rate that, in the 2005-2008 period, involved the Group catching up with competitors with very high numbers of new patent applications; in the next years 2009-2012, the growth rate stabilized at levels close to the aerospace sector average, with a significant increase in selectivity with respect to the technologies and industrial processes to be protected; in 2013-2016, growth was moderate, but remained positive.